TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    Not only classes named with a :php:`*Service` suffix are services but basically anything.
 It does not matter much if those services are stateless or not.
 Controllers, for instance, are usually *not* stateless.
 (This is just a configuration detail from this point of view.)
-   Note: The TYPO3 Core does not strictly follow this behaviour in all cases yet, but it strives to get this more clean over time.
+   Note: The TYPO3 Core does not strictly follow this behavior in all cases yet, but it strives to get this more clean over time.

 Data object